 Sarah subsequently worked with Harneys in the British Virgin Islands and the Cayman Islands (as partner and head of Cayman litigation and insolvency).
 Her most recent role before establishing Sinclairs was as senior counsel at another Cayman Islands law firm.

-Sarah specialises in cross-border insolvency and restructuring work including fraud, receiverships, asset tracing and corporate recovery.
-In recent years' this has involved a considerable number of distressed funds matters: acting for liquidators, directors, fund managers, creditors and investors of failed investment funds.
+Sarah has been a Certified Fraud Examiner since 2003.
+She specialises in cross-border insolvency and restructuring work including fraud, receiverships, asset tracing and corporate recovery.
+This has involved a considerable number of distressed funds matters: acting for liquidators, directors, fund managers, creditors and investors of failed investment funds.
 Her distressed fund cases include:

 representing hfc limited as a court appointed representative party of a class of unpaid redemption creditors in the 22 liquidations of Sphinx Group of Companies (with investor claims exceeding US$730 million and assets in the estate amounting to US$530 million).These representative party proceedings formally concluded in December 2013.

 representing the Joint Official Liquidators of the Rye Funds, two Cayman Feeder Funds with exposure to Bernard L Madoff Investment Securities LLC.